 Corking is usually a desirable characteristic to pepper geeks.
 It signifies that there has been healthy growth, and is a sign of a ripening pepper.
 If your peppers have corking, it is likely that they are coming close to ripeness.

-When To Harvest Peppers (by Variety)
+When To Pick Peppers (Harvesting By Variety)

 To make harvesting peppers easier, we have put together some examples of the most common peppers.
 If you are growing a different variety, just follow the basic principles of harvesting peppers: